RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 1. Turn on your console and **do not** connect any Wiimotes
-1. Press the Sync button repeatedly until the terminal shows `got connection handle` The console should now boot to the HackMii installer (If you are using a Wii mini do **not** install BootMii).
+1. Press the Sync button repeatedly until the terminal shows `got connection handle` The console should now boot to the HackMii installer.

 [Continue to Homebrew Channel and BootMii Installation](hbc) {: .notice--info}